The Sendero 6 Weekend Tent

-So what is offered with the Freedom Trail Sendero 6?
+So what is offered with the Sendero 6 Weekend Tent?

 This would also suit a young family with 1 or 2 children for weekends.

-Personally, I feel that this tent is not suited for 6 people unless you were only using it to sleep in during the night and making a quick breakfast before moving on.
+Personally, I feel that this tent is not suited for 6 people unless you were only using it to sleep in during the night and make a quick breakfast before moving on.
 As this has a fast pitch of 15 minutes this would also be a suitable tent for touring.
 While providing enough room to stand, sort through your gear or sit around a table planning where you are heading to next.

 Poles – the Sendero 6 comes with 3 sets of fibreglass poles with steel connectors.